 Estimates: Management uses estimates and assumptions in preparing financial statements in accordance with accounting principles generally accepted in the United States of America.
-Those estimates and assumptions affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities, and the reported amounts of revenues and expenses.
+Those estimates and assumptions affect the reported amounts of assets, liabilities, and deferred outflows of resources and deferred inflows of resources; the disclosure of contingent assets and liabilities; and the reported amounts of revenues and expenses.
 Actual results could vary from those estimates.

 Revenue Recognition: The Museum and Historic Sites recognizes admissions, facility rental, museum store, site fees, and educational program fees at the point of sale or when the program is provided.
 Membership contributions are recognized as revenue when received.
 The Museum and Historic Sites recognizes operating and capital grants and contributions, including unconditional promises to give due in future periods, when all eligibility requirements, including time requirements, are met.
 Contributions of services are recognized as revenue at their estimated fair value only when the services received create or enhance nonfinancial assets or require specialized skills possessed by the individuals providing the service and the service would typically need to be purchased if not donated.
-The value of in-kind contributions was \$150,223 for the year ended June 30, 2019.
+The value of in-kind contributions was \$124,347 for the year ended June 30, 2020.
 State appropriations are recognized as revenue when allotted by the State.
 All other revenue is recognized as earned.
 Deferred revenue includes certain amounts received from facility rentals and fees for events held in subsequent fiscal years.